-You can configure this setting manually, or you can use an Intune device restriction profile for Windows 10 and later.
-To do this, configure the setting General > Diagnostic data submission to at least Basic.
+You can configure this setting manually, or use an Intune profile for Windows 10 and later (Device restrictions > Reporting and Telemetry > Set Share usage data to at least Basic).
 For more information about device profiles, see configure device restriction settings.

 The Azure classic portal also has a limited number of other Windows 10 updates settings in the device configuration profile.
-If you have any of these settings configured when you migrate to the Azure portal, we strongly recommend that you do the following:
+If any of these settings are configured when you migrate to the Azure portal, we strongly recommend that you:

-Create Windows 10 update rings in the Azure portal with the settings that you need.
-The Allow pre-release features setting is not supported in the Azure portal because it is no longer applicable to the latest Windows 10 builds.
-You can configure the other three settings, as well as other Windows 10 updates settings, when you create update rings.
+- Create Windows 10 update rings in the Azure portal with the settings that you need.
+The Allow pre-release features setting isn't supported in the Azure portal because it's no longer applicable to the latest Windows 10 builds.
+You can configure the other settings, and other Windows 10 updates settings, when you create update rings.

 Windows 10 updates settings created in the classic portal are not displayed in the Azure portal after migration.
 However, these settings are applied.
 If you migrate any of these settings, and edit the migrated policy from the Azure portal, these settings are removed from the policy.

-Delete the update settings in the classic portal.
-After you migrate to the Azure portal, and add the same settings to an update ring, you must delete the settings in the classic portal to avoid any potential policy conflicts.
+- Delete the update settings in the classic portal.
+After you migrate to the Azure portal, and add the same settings to an update ring, delete the settings in the classic portal to avoid any potential policy conflicts.
 For example, when the same setting is configured with different values, there is a conflict.
-There isn't an easy way to know because the setting configured in the classic portal does not display in the Azure portal.
+There isn't an easy way to know because the setting configured in the classic portal isn't in the Azure portal.